The Birth of a Fountain

 It was not surprising then, that on his second visit to the desert, in 1965, he expressed his feelings again and offered to design a fountain, "as a present from my country to your country.”

 Frank Bogert, not being one to pass up a gift to his city, set the wheels in motion.

 But while the fountain was conceived in love, its birth was not destined to be a simple one.
 Gestation was uneasy, and numerous midwives were Involved in the ultimate delivery.

 It started out well.
-Bogert, alter several trips to Guadalajara, came home with complete plans, which included Julio's agreeing to have the components of the fountain cut from the native stone In Jalisco and shipped to Palm Springs.
+Bogert, after several trips to Guadalajara, came home with complete plans, which included Julio's agreeing to have the components of the fountain cut from the native stone In Jalisco and shipped to Palm Springs.
 At this point, the total cost was to be around $10,000, which was Julio's estimate, based on what it would cost in Mexico.

 Bogert took the plans to Ed Dillon, member of the Airport Commission, who immediately visualized the beauty of a fountain in front of the proposed air terminal, on McCallum Way.